puppeteer/puppeteer/docs/api.md

 // differences.
 You could, for example, create a config that
 // allowed separate priorities for PNG vs JPG. const DEFAULT_CONFIG: InterceptResolutionConfig = {
   abortPriority: undefined, // Default to Legacy Mode
   continuePriority: undefined, // Default to Legacy Mode };

 // Defaults to undefined which preserves Legacy Mode behavior let _config: Partial<InterceptResolutionConfig> = {};

+export const setInterceptResolutionConfig = (
+  config: InterceptResolutionConfig
-export const setInterceptResolutionConfig = (config: InterceptResolutionConfig) => (_config = { ...DEFAULT_CONFIG, ...config });
+) => (_config = { ...DEFAULT_CONFIG, ...config });

 page.on('request', (interceptedRequest) => {
-  if (request.isInterceptResolutionHandled()) return
+  if (request.isInterceptResolutionHandled()) return;
   if (
     interceptedRequest.url().endsWith('.png') ||
     interceptedRequest.url().endsWith('.jpg')
   ) {
     interceptedRequest.abort('failed', _config.abortPriority);
-    }
-  else
-    {
+  } else {
     // Here we use a custom-configured priority to allow for Opinionated
     // continuation.
     // We would only want to allow this if we had a very clear reason why
     // some use cases required Opinionated continuation. interceptedRequest.continue(
       interceptedRequest.continueRequestOverrides(),
       _config.continuePriority // Why would we ever want priority!==0 here?
     );
   }
 });
 ```